-This fishery status report updates the 2019/20 stock assessment report for the Northern Zone Rock Lobster Fishery (NZRLF) (Linnane et al. 2021) and is part of the SARDI Aquatic Sciences ongoing assessment program for the fishery.
+This fishery status report updates the 2020/21 stock assessment report for the Northern Zone Rock Lobster Fishery (NZRLF) (Linnane et al. 2022) and is part of the SARDI Aquatic Sciences ongoing assessment program for the fishery.
 The aims of the report are to provide a synopsis of information available for the NZRLF and assess the status of the resource in relation to the performance indicators specified in the management plan for the fishery (PIRSA 2021).

-The Department of Primary Industries and Regions (PIRSA) has adopted the National Fishery Status Reporting Framework (NFSRF; Flood et al. 2014; Stewardson et al. 2018) to determine the status of all South Australian fish stocks.
+The Department of Primary Industries and Regions (PIRSA) has adopted the National Fishery Status Reporting Framework (NFSRF; Piddocke et al. 2021) to determine the status of all South Australian fish stocks.
 The harvest strategy for the NZRLF (PIRSA 2021) was developed in alignment with the NFSRF classification system to allow determination of stock status.
-A comprehensive assessment that includes more detailed spatial and temporal analyses will be provided in the 2020/21 stock assessment report that is due in July 2022.
+A comprehensive assessment that includes more detailed spatial and temporal analyses will be provided in the 2021/22 stock assessment report that is due in July 2023.

-In 2020, the total allowable commercial catch (TACC) in the NZRLF was 324 t (263 t Inner sub-region and 61 t Outer sub-region) which reflected a regular TACC of 296 t plus 28 t carry-over from 2019.
+In 2021, the total allowable commercial catch (TACC) in the NZRLF was 383 t (286 t Inner sub-region and 97 t Outer sub-region) which reflected a regular TACC of 296 t plus 87 t carry-over.
 As of the 2015 season, fishing in the NZRLF can be undertaken over the 12-month period from 1 November to 31 October of the following year (Linnane et al. 2016).
-This status report presents data from 1 November 2020 to 31 May 2021, which is the agreed assessment period considered for guiding TACC setting.
-A comprehensive assessment that includes data from all fishing months will be provided in the 2020/21 stock assessment report that is due in July 2022.
+This status report presents data from 1 November 2021 to 31 May 2022, which is the agreed assessment period considered for guiding TACC setting.
+A comprehensive assessment that includes data from all fishing months will be provided in the 2021/22 stock assessment report that is due in July 2023.